Dates

 Prerequisites

-- Have a basic understanding of any programming language such as C or PERL
+- Have a basic understanding of physical layout

 Fusion Platform Reference Methodology (2 Hours)